exploreomni/omni-agentic-chat-demo/docs/omni-embed-agentic-chat-integration.md

 # Embedding Omni's Agentic API in an External Chat Interface

 **Goal:** pre-auth embed users, ask Omni AI a question on their behalf, and pull back an image of the resulting chart to render inline in a custom chat UI — with each user only ever seeing data they're permitted to see.

 Every endpoint and payload shape below has been run against a live instance (`omni.playground.exploreomni.dev`) through a small test app, not just read off the docs.
 Where the docs and the live API disagreed, this guide follows what the API actually does.

+**Live demo:** https://omni-agentic-chat-demo.onrender.com/ (password: `omni-agent123!`).
+Free-tier hosting, so allow ~1 minute for it to wake if it has been idle.
+Source: the repo this file lives in.

 ![Chart rendering inline in the demo app](./screenshots/01_hero_chart.png)